mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

 minimum requirement for information to be carried on the bus.
 But the bus can be **expanded** to include additional information.

-Of course, we could use inheritance to add new signals.
-But that introduces a new type.
-The types of connectors are fixed by the type used in the interface definition.
-So creating richer connectors via inheritance doesn't really help.

 .. index:: bus

 Note that there is no formal definition of a "bus" in Modelica.
 The